 Benefits of Video Conferencing in Remote Work

 Virtual meetings are widely perceived as inferior to in-person meetings, as a stopgap measure until people can get together again or quickly remedy a sluggish situation.
 Is it, however, time to reconsider the usefulness of virtual meetings?
 If you’re wondering ‘how does video conferencing work?’, you can learn the basics from a how-to tutorial.
-Anyway, here’s why business video conferencing is a good solution:
+Anyway, here’s why business video conferencing is a good solution for remote work:

 - Optimizes attendance